 During the roasting process, the amount of chlorogenic acid in the beans is reduced.
 Therefore, your regular cup of coffee made of roasted coffee beans contains a lot less chlorogenic acid than green coffee beans.

-Human studies have shown promising results of chlorogenic acid’s ability to reduce absorption of carbohydrates resulting in weight loss.
+Human studies have shown promising results of chlorogenic acid’s ability to reduce absorption of carbohydrates resulting in weight loss9.

-– Read about our top rated fat burners that contain these ingredients –
+– Read about my top-rated natural fat burners that contain these ingredients –

 Fat Burner Ingredients that May Work